What is the LGBTQ+ Task Force?

 The LGBTQ+ task force is a committee of healthcare professionals building capacity for inclusion.
 The task forces aim is to raise awareness about healthcare practices and processes that impact the LGBTQ+ community at Hamilton Health Sciences.

-Why is there a whole committee for LGBTQ+ issues; what about other cultures or minorities?
+Why is there a committee for LGBTQ+ issues; what about other marginalized communties?

-At HHS we have seen homophobia in action.
-Examples of the LGBTQ+ posters being defaced, jokes and inappropriate comments being made about individuals are some of the discriminatory acts we have been made aware of.
+At HHS we have seen homophobia and transphobia in action.
+Examples include: LGBTQ+ posters being defaced, 'jokes' and dispariging comments being made about individuals are some of the discriminatory acts we have been made aware of.
 We have been made aware of cases where employees have harassed their own colleagues.
 We are aware of health care professionals who have refused to treat patients due to the sexual orientation of the individual or that of the patient's parents.

 Patients, staff and visitors have all brought forward concerns about improper treatment in regards to LGBTQ+ issues in our workplace; ones that they felt could compromise their health care and/or their human rights.
 This committee was developed to address the isolation and marginalization of this group within our hospital community.